 Over on Glenwood South, a neighborhood better know for beer and dance clubs, we’ve seen a surge in new Asian eateries over the past couple of years!
 From Pho Pho Pho to Seoul 116 and now Anise Pho!
 Brought to you by restauranteur John Tang (owner of Sushi O), Anise Pho was moved from North Raleigh to a restaurant spot that used to be China O. And after a couple of visits, I can say that this eatery is doing a lot of things right for Vietnamese food fans!

 Located right next to popular sister restaurant, Sushi O, Anise Pho sits in a convenient spot underneath the 222 Glenwood condos.
 Just mind the street parking on Glenwood, you may have to feed a meter unless you park on a side street.
 Inside Anise Pho, you’ll find a lovely centerpiece bar with a bamboo overlay and glow lighting underneath.
 The smallish dining room wraps around the bar so it’s a slightly cozy space.
 I grab a menu and start poking around excitedly.
 Anise Pho offers up your traditional Vietnamese classic in a shortened menu.
 It’s a functional menu with lots of picture but doesn’t have a ton of details if you’re not familiar with Vietnamese food.
 You’ll find summer rolls, noodles (bun), rice (com) and of course the ubiquitous soup (pho) available at Anise Pho.
-The lunch specials at Anise Pho is $9.99 for a pho and soft drink.
+The lunch specials at Anise Pho are $9.99 for a pho and soft drink.

 I’ve had a chance to dine at Anise Pho several times and have had a chance to get the menu pretty well I go with my fave order of summer rolls (grilled beef) along with a brisket pho!
 The summer rolls at Anise Pho are delicious and huge!
 A wonderful Vietnamese starter, summer rolls are served cold and consist of rice noodles, lettuce, basil, mint, shredded carrots along with a protein (often pork or shrimp).
 Anise Pho spins things up a bit by offering grilled beef with their summer rolls and it’s fantastic.
 The beef really stands out and these rolls are very substantial, probably best shared.
 The peanut dipping sauce offered with the rolls is also very well done and served in a generous portion.